neuronsimulator/nrn/docs/hoc/simctrl/stdrun.rst

 Plots values vs t+.5dt
-Suitable for plotting states such as m_hh, n_hh, etc. These plots may be very accurate when :data:`secondorder` = 2.
+Suitable for plotting states such as m_hh, n_hh, etc. These plots may be very accurate when :hoc:data:`secondorder` = 2.

 Shapeplot
 """""""""

-Starts a :class:`PlotShape` .
+Starts a :hoc:class:`PlotShape` .
 A picture of a neuron suitable for specifying time, space, and shape plots.

 VectorMovie
 """""""""""

-Starts a :class:`Graph` that is flushed when above plots are flushed.
+Starts a :hoc:class:`Graph` that is flushed when above plots are flushed.
 This is suitable for selecting vectors from the PlotWhat menu and seeing them change every time step.

 PhasePlane
 """"""""""

-Starts a :class:`Graph` for plotting f(t) vs g(t).
+Starts a :hoc:class:`Graph` for plotting f(t) vs g(t).
 When started a dialog box pops up requesting the expression for g(t).
 As in the PlotWhat browser for graphs you may enter any variable or function, but it should change when the RunControl's InitRun button is pressed.